SenseableSpace/A-new-benchmark-model-for-the-automated-recognition-of-a-wide-range-of-heavy-construction-equipment/README.md

 | `YOLOv5_open.ipynb`      | This code has been used to develop the proposed vision-based classifiers for the automated recognition of a wide range of heavy construction equipment. |

 ### Data Availability Statements
-Some or all of the data or code that support the findings of this study are available from the corresponding author upon reasonable request. <br><br>
+Some or all of the data or code that support the findings of this study are available from the corresponding author upon reasonable request.
+[Request Form](https://drive.google.com/file/d/1-k_TLb0vBlKnPMjSERYLwa27JwdXbZDf/view?usp=sharing) (Please fill out the request form and send it to the the corresponding author's email: senseablespace@gmail.com)  <br><br>

 ### Download link
 | Category                                    | Total    | Link                                                                                 | Release Date |